a-h/templ/docs/docs/05-server-side-rendering/04-datastar.md

 # Datastar

-[Datastar](https://data-star.dev) is another hypermedia framework similar to [HTMX](htmx) can be used to selectively replace content within a web page.
-It does this by combining fine grain reactive signals with SSE.
+[Datastar](https://data-star.dev) is a hypermedia framework that is similar to [HTMX](htmx).

+Datastar can be used to selectively replace content within a web page by combining fine grained reactive signals with SSE.
 It's geared primarily to real time applications where you'd normally reach for a SPA framework such as React/Vue/Svelte.
-If you are combining HTMX with a reactive frames (such as AlpineJS or hyperscript) then you may find Datastar a better fit.

 ## Usage